 ASEH created this fellowship to recognize the contributions of Samuel P. Hays, the inaugural recipient of the society's Distinguished Scholar Award, and to advance the field of environmental history, broadly conceived.
-The fellowship provides a single payment of $1,000 to help fund travel to and use of an archive or manuscript repository.
+The fellowship provides a single payment of $1,000 to help fund travel to and use of an archive or manuscript repository, or related research material.
 It is open to practicing historians (either academic, public, or independent).
 Graduate students are ineligible.
 A Ph.D. is not required.

 To apply, please submit the following items: